microsoft/farmvibes-ai/docs/source/docfiles/markdown/workflow_yaml/farm_ai/agriculture/heatmap_using_neighboring_data_points.md

   destination:
   - soil_sample_heatmap.samples_boundary
 description:
-  short_description: Create heatmap using the neighbors by performing spatial interpolation
+  short_description: Creates heatmap using the neighbors by performing spatial interpolation
     operations.
-It utilize soil information collected at optimal sensor/sample locations and downloaded sentinel satellite imagery.
+It utilizes soil information collected at optimal sensor/sample locations and downloaded sentinel satellite imagery.
   long_description: The optimal location of nutrient samples are identified using
     workflow <farm_ai/sensor/optimal_locations>.
-The quantity of samples define the accuracy of the heatmap generation.
-During the research performed testing using sample count approximately 20, 80, 130, 600.
-The research concluded samples count 20 provided decent results, also accuracy of nutrient information improved with increase in sample count.
+The quantity of samples defines the accuracy of the heatmap generation.
+During the research performed testing on a 100 acre farm using sample count of approximately 20, 80, 130, 600.
+The research concluded that a sample count of 20 provided decent results, also accuracy of nutrient information improved with increase in sample count.
   sources:
-    input_raster: sentinel 2 satellite imagery.
+    input_raster: Sentinel-2 raster.
     input_samples: Sensor samples with nutrient information.
     input_sample_clusters: Clusters boundaries of sensor samples locations.
   sinks: